 You are now entering the diverse world of food and restaurants.
 Combining the creativity of food art, the science of cooking and business management will lead you down a rewarding path of culinary careers.
-From working at your local pub to managing a chain of award-winning kitchens or restaurants locally or globally there is no shortage of chef jobs for your picking.
+From working at your local pub to managing a chain of award-winning kitchens or restaurants locally or globally there is no shortage of chef jobs for you to choose from.

 Combine the marvels of the kitchen with strong business sense.

 As an Executive Chef, you will lead a team of chefs across a range of venues or kitchens to create the ultimate culinary experience.
-From fine dining to your local eatery, the role of an executive chef will provide you with a variety of exciting possibilities both inside and outside of the food-preparation area.
+From fine dining to your local eatery, the role of Executive Chef will provide you with a variety of exciting possibilities both inside and outside the food-preparation area.

 - Direct and mentor a team of chefs to create mouth-watering culinary experiences

 - Design seasonal menus suited to locale and organisation

 - Design and implement exciting promotions to entice patronage

 - Take control of inventory and budget management across a variety of venues or kitchens